 - This is the busiest area of Valencia.
 The Old Town is bustling with activity during the day.
 It can also be loud as people tend to linger on terraces until the wee hours, particularly in summer.

-The Old Town is hands down the best area to stay in Valencia.
+The Old Town is the best area to stay in Valencia, hands down.
 It is centrally located, easily explored on foot, and has a wide range of accommodation options suitable for all budgets.
 It is ideal for families, couples, and solo travelers, making it extremely popular and the first choice for the majority of visitors.

 This district is divided into six neighborhoods, each with its own unique character.
 Here you will find streets lined with opulent palaces and graceful Modernista architecture but also dilapidated buildings that have been abandoned for years.